theolivenbaum/resin/README.md

 ## Realize, there is no schema (nor a whole lot of tables)

+There exists databases that are document databases that have a schema and have support for SQL.
+Resin is not such a document database.

 You know how you have to first create a schema (tables) before writing to a SQL database?
 With ResinDB you don't have to do that.
 You can just start writing immediately.

 Imagine a document as a row in a database table.
 In a document database you may store rows of data in that table with variable number of columns.
 There is only one table.